 Move Server Objects between Sites in Active Directory

-A server object is an Active Directory object that represents a domain controller.
+In Microsoft Active Directory, a server object is an Active Directory object which represents a domain controller.

 Depending on the order in which you choose to implement the site structure, you may need to move server objects into their corresponding sites.
 You will create sites and subnets either before or after you add additional domain controllers, and this will effect whether you move server objects in one of two ways.

 If you create all of your required sites and subnets prior to adding additional domain controllers, the server objects for the additional domain controllers are placed into the appropriate sites based on the subnet information.
 Creating the sites and subnets first makes the administrator's job easier, because you do not have to do the subnetting calculations to determine to which site a server object should belong and move it there manually.

 For example, say you have a simple network consisting of two sites, with each site containing a single subnet as follows:

 You install Active Directory on a computer with an IP address of 192.168.2.200 and a subnet mask of 255.255.255.0.
 During the